jgyj123/file-sharing-app/README.md

 ## What TraceShare Offers

-**⚡ Lightning Fast** - Log in, upload a file, and generate a custom link within seconds
+**⚡ Lightning Fast** - Log in, upload a file, and generate a custom link to share within seconds
 **🔒 Secure File Sharing** - Secure uploads/downloads using presigned URLs with restricted access
 **📊 Complete Audit Trails** - Every upload, download, and share is tracked with timestamp and location
 **🛡️ Security & Privacy** - Authentication with MFA, encryption at rest and in transit, all data in Singapore (ap-southeast-1)